bournex/NvGpuDecoder/README.md

 FrameBatchPipe is a batch video frame process framework, which is similar to NVidia Deepstream deep learning framework.

 sample have tested on Tesla M4/M40/K40/P4 cards
+sample have tested on CentOS7.2/Win10